Do the self-employed get pensions?

 That means the amount of income you’ll receive from your pension at retirement will depend on how much you’ve put into it and how the money invested performs over time, once charges are taken into account.

-There are plenty of pension providers to choose from, many of which offer a wide a range of investments.
+There are plenty of pension providers to choose from, many of which offer a wide range of investments.
 If you’re not sure which pension to pick, or which investments to put your money into, seek professional financial advice.

 Stakeholder pensions are a type of personal pension which allows you to make low minimum contributions and have caps on the charges that apply to them.